Myster-Tee/TinfoilWebServer/README.md

       {
         "Name": string,                 // The user name
         "Pwd": string,                  // The password
-        "MaxFingerprints": number,      // The maximum number of fingerprints allowed for this user "MessageOfTheDay": string,      // Custom message for the user "CustomIndexPath": string       // The path to a custom JSON file for this user to be merged with the served index }
+        "MaxFingerprints": number,      // The maximum number of fingerprints allowed for this user (default is 1) "MessageOfTheDay": string,      // Custom message for the user "CustomIndexPath": string       // The path to a custom JSON file for this user to be merged with the served index }